CParaschivDev/Explainable-ML-Bank-Marketing-Campaigns/README.md

 # Explainable ML for Bank Marketing Campaigns

-This project implements and explains **Machine Learning models** for predicting customer subscription to bank term deposits.
+This project implements and explains **Machine Learning models** for predicting customer subscription to bank term deposits, with explanations powered by **LIME** and **SHAP**.
-It provides an **interactive Streamlit dashboard** with built-in model interpretability (LIME and SHAP) to help understand which features drive predictions.
+It provides an **interactive Streamlit dashboard** with built-in model interpretability to help understand which features drive predictions.

 SHAP (SHapley Additive exPlanations) values quantify the contribution of each feature to a prediction, offering both global and local insight into model behavior.

+LIME (Local Interpretable Model-Agnostic Explanations) approximates the model locally to highlight the features that influence individual predictions.

 ---